oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

   - check the *Server* entry - this should be HomeAssistant or similar
     - if you *do not* have a working HomeAssistant server, use the *Add new server...* option and set up the server
     - if you do have a working HomeAssistant server, ensure this is correctly selected in the *Server* entry field
-  - update the *server* node, the *ha-entity-config* node, and finally save the *sensor* node and redeploy the flow
+  - update the *server* node, the *ha-entity-config* node, and finally save the *sensor* node and redeploy the flow once you have updated all the sensor nodes

 ![configuration-setup](/images/configsetup.png)